sanand00/CNN-Image-Classifier-and-CLI-tool/README.md

 ## Future Improvements

-Next I would like to try incorporating ideas from the *Inception module* outlined in the paper, [*Going deeper with convolutions*](https://arxiv.org/abs/1409.4842).
+I would like to try incorporating ideas from the *Inception module* outlined in the paper, [*Going deeper with convolutions*](https://arxiv.org/abs/1409.4842).